-One of the integral set of rules for all forms of streamline refinance mortgage is that it MUST demonstrate a “net tangible benefit” to the borrower.
+One of the integral set of rules for all forms of the streamline refinance mortgage is that it MUST demonstrate a “net tangible benefit” to the borrower.
 The VA-to-VA loan is no exception.

-However, VA regulations entertain exceptions for streamline borrowers who intend to refinance an ARM (adjustable rate mortgage) to an FRM (fixed rate mortgage) and/or who intend to refinance a 30-year term to a 15-year term.
+However, VA regulations entertain exceptions for streamline borrowers who intend to refinance an ARM (adjustable-rate mortgage) to an FRM (fixed rate mortgage) and/or who intend to refinance a 30-year term to a 15-year term.

 This is clearly different from the VA Purchase Mortgage occupancy requirement that you MUST live in the home you intend to purchase with a VA purchase loan.
-With the IRRRL, you only need have stayed in the property at some point, not necessarily at the moment you intend to refinance.
+With the IRRRL, you only need to have stayed in the property at some point, not necessarily at the moment you intend to refinance.

 The reason for this is the slightly technical VA loan eligibility requirement.
 Everyone who would typically be eligible for a VA loan has a basic VA loan entitlement.

-You do not have to obtain a new COE, the COE used during your existing VA loan application will suffice.
+You do not have to obtain a new COE.
+The COE used during your existing VA loan application will suffice.

 VA Streamline Refinance Loan Limit